Become a Fertility Nurse – Education & Certification

 Become a Labor and Delivery Nurse

 Labor and delivery nurses work in a fast-paced environment, typically in a hospital or birthing center setting.
-With thousands of babies delivered every day, labor and delivery nurses are the first medical team member that a patient works with when preparing to deliver their baby.
-They will monitor both the person giving birth and baby, serving as the primary support until both patients are safely done with the delivery.
+With thousands of babies delivered daily, labor and delivery nurses are the first medical team members a patient works with when preparing to deliver their baby.
+They will monitor both the person giving birth andthe baby, serving as the primary support until both patients are safely done with the delivery.

 Become a Pediatric Nurse

-Pediatric nurses provide important care to babies, children, and adolescents to ensure they are developing correctly.
-Pediatric nurses are an essential part of a child’s medical team by working with families to track milestones, offer preventive care, and monitor and address care needs as they arise.
+Pediatric nurses care for babies, children, and adolescents to ensure they develop correctly.
+Pediatric nurses are essential to a child’s medical team by working with families to track milestones, offer preventive care, and monitor and address care needs as they arise.

 Become a Certified Nurse Midwife